openintents/openintents.github.io/pages/proof-of-transfer.md

 layout: page
 show_meta: false
 subheadline: "Proof of Transfer"
-title: "Contributions to the Stacks Ecosystem"
+title: "From Concepts to Production-Ready Protocols"
-teaser: "From Concepts to Production-Ready Protocols."
+teaser: "Contributions to the Stacks Ecosystem"
 permalink: "/proof-of-transfer/"
 ---